MassiveCraft/Factions/README.md

  * The players should be able to take care of anti-griefing themselves.
  * Inspire politics and intrigues on your server.
  * Guilding and team spirit! :)
+ * Auto convert old 1.6.9.x versions to save with UUIDs.

 Usage
 ---------